vvgfx/Teddy/README.md

 ## A toy-themed endless shooter made with Unity

-A fun game I made over a while exploring Unity!
+A fun game I made while exploring Unity!

 ----